blockchain-bros/sdrive-npm-sdk/README.md

 <img src="https://static.sdrive.app/images/sdrive-logo-transparent.png" width="150" alt="SDrive Logo">

 #### SDrive gives you access to large decentralized storage networks without compromising user experience or privacy.
-You can select from various storage providers such as ARWeave, Shdw Drive, and IPFS, and pay for the services as you use them.
+You can select from decentralized storage providers such as Arweave and IPFS, and pay for the services as you use them.
 There are no hidden charges and no subscription.

 ## Requirements

 - Node.js v14 or above
-- An API key from [SDrive](https://sdrive.app/api)
+- An API key from [SDrive](https://sdrive.pro)

 ## Usage